 f x y = x + y -- a function that adds x to y (f 1) -- a function that takes y as an arg and adds 1

 This same idea also allows us to name common operations.
-If we need to add 2 to other values frequently, we can create an add2 function that takes the second argument:
+If we need to add 6 to other values frequently, we can create an add6 function that takes the second argument:

 Why might we want to do this?
 A curried function allows us to customize a multiple-argument function for use in a specific context.
-In our BMI exercise above, we needed to "hard code" the height of a cohort in order to create a function that we could map over a list of patients.
+Our add-n function does that.
 Homework 3, Problem 1 gives another example.
 If we are always making candy in Cedar Falls, why would we want to send its elevation on every call to candy-temperature?
 That's a maintenance error waiting to be made, at potentially great cost.